 Although I teach my beginning students how to flex and re-curve their bow-hand pinky even before they begin on the violin, about a month ago I noticed that 6-year-old Rose, who is midway through Book 1, no longer had a beautifully flexible bowhold as she played.
 Instead, the pinky-side of her bowhold was a permanent triangle, with her pinky and ring finger straight.

-Of course teachers are used to seeing this bowhold … it is very popular among young violinists.
+Of course teachers are used to seeing this bowhold … it is very popular among kids these days.

-For most violinists (unless we have VERY long arms), when we travel to the tip of the bow, our pinky, ring finger and thumb must release their curve to allow us to reach the tip.
+For most violinists, when we travel to the tip of the bow, our pinky, ring finger and thumb must release their curve to allow us to reach the tip.
 This is a passive movement which will happen naturally if our hand is relaxed.

 However, if a student is not trained to consciously re-curve the fingers when they return to the middle of the bow, their pinky will stay straight and the back of their hand will form a peaked, triangular shape.
 This peaked hand shape is correct at the tip, but results in crooked bowing everywhere else.